Anxiety Therapist Chicago, IL for Adults Navigating Breakups and Relationship Patterns

 These patterns are not random.

-They often come from growing up in environments where your needs were not prioritized, where you had to adapt quickly, and where love felt unpredictable or conditional.
+They often learned from growing up in environments where their needs were not prioritized, where they had to adapt quickly, and where love felt unpredictable or conditional.

 Hi, I’m Shirley!